labtrac/test-documentation/documentation/system-settings.md

 ---

 Custom Reports gives you an alternative version of anyone of our reports.
-We reccomend speaking to [Labtrac Support](#LabtracSupport) before using these.
+We recommend speaking to <a href="setup#labtracsupport">Labtrac Support</a> before using these.

 - - -